 Owning a fleet of 200 welders requires maintaining, repairing and transporting them to the jobsite when necessary.
 In comparison, renting can offer flexibility and convenience — the contractor isn’t responsible for maintaining, repairing or transporting those machines.
 Rental is a popular option for portable solutions, including engine-driven welder/generators and rack systems.

-How many welding power sources you need to complete a job is another part of the equation when deciding whether your company should rent additional machines to supplement equipment already owned.
+How many welding power sources you need to complete a job is another part of the equation.
 For example, building a power plant or working on a scheduled plant shutdown may easily require 100 to 300 welding arcs.
 To meet this sudden increase in demand, contractors may prefer to rent rather than incur capital expenses to purchase a larger fleet of equipment.

 No matter if you rent or buy, when your operation needs large quantities of welders, running single inverter machines or inverter racks with an engine-driven welder/generator enables multiple operators to work from a single inverter rack or engine-driven welder — reducing costs and jobsite congestion.
 Using diesel engine-driven welders can help contractors standardize fuel for their jobsite.